lvbcheng/hunting-egret/README.md

 + The URI of your deployed app on Heroku that passes all the scenarios (later in the semester, we'll show how to run Cucumber scenarios directly against your deployed app, not just your local copy)
 + Any files you modified (i.e. app/, config/routes.rb, db/migrate/, etc.)

+**TODO**
++ DRY out your tests
++ Determine how to do coverage
++ Determine additional tests that need to be written, either RSpec or Cucumber
++ Repeat DRY, coverage and testing cycle
++ Test your route via RSpec